AnakamaTH/ultimate-retro-sonic-collection/README.md

 URSL (PSOP) is a collection and launcher including multiple classic sonic games and tutorials on how to legally install them and load them all from 1 app!

-V4 GAMES:
+# V4 Games (Not Released, some maybe not in the final version)

+## Classic

-- Sonic 1 (With your Data.rsdk)
+- Sonic 1 Retro Engine
-- Sonic 2 (With your Data.rsdk)
+- Sonic 2 Retro Engine
 - Sonic 3 & Knuckles PC Port
-- Sonic CD (With your Data.rsdk)
+- Sonic CD Retro Engine

 ## Emulator
 - Sonic 1